sam-webineer/sam-webineer/README.md

 - Reach me on [LinkedIn](https://www.linkedin.com/in/samwood23/)
 - Email me at [sam.webineer@gmail.com](emailto:sam.webineer@gmail.com)

+\**A large portion of my work is not always available in the public domain due to contractual reasons.
+Please do reach out and  I\'ll be happy to privately show you a range of work I have done.
+Thanks*

 <!--
 **sam-webineer/sam-webineer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.